 - Please arrive on time so we can get started as soon as possible.

 - Make sure you eat before arriving.

-- No shaving at least 3 days prior to treatment.
-We need to be able to grab the hair with a tweezer, the hair should be minimum 2-3mm long.
+- No shaving at least 5 days prior to facial treatment and at least 10 days prior to genital treatment.
+We need to be able to grab the hair with a tweezer, the hair should be minimum 3mm long.

 - No epilation with a tweezer nor waxing 3 months prior to your electrolysis session.

 - Hydrate your skin—for better conductivity of the electricity and a more effective electrolysis session, daily exfoliation and application of very moisturizing cream are recommended.